backdrop-contrib/ip_geoloc/README.txt

 If you want to center the map on the visitor's location, but don't want to use the HTML5 style of location retrieval involving a browser prompt, you may want to configure an alternative lat/long lookup based on IP address.
-For this follow installation instruction B1a or B1b below, depending on which module you'd like to use for this.
+For this follow installation instruction B1a or B1b below, depending on whether you'd like to employ Smart IP or GeoIP for this.
 And you're done!

 If you DO want to auto-record visitor address details then complete the steps under A and B below.